wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 3.2 =

+We now have a new option for specifying the default status of a new post and documented the option for specifying the default time of a post.

 The calendar is now doing a better job of reporting errors when it can't parse the post information from the blog.